apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

 Direct Download Timeouts
 ~~~~~~~~~~~~~~~~~~~~~~~~

-With 4.14.0, ability to configure different timeout values for the direct downloading of templates has been added.
+With 4.14.0, ability to configure different timeout values for the direct downloading of Templates has been added.
 Three new global settings have been added for this:

 - **direct.download.connect.timeout** - Connection establishment timeout in milliseconds for direct download.
 Default value: 5000 milliseconds.